idkjonas/xityle/README.md

 To use this code in your project:

-1. Include the JavaScript file `xtyle.js` in your project.
+1. Include the JavaScript file `xityle.js` in your project.
-2. Add xtyle attributes (`style-hover`, `style-active`, `style-focus`) to the HTML elements you want to style dynamically.
+2. Add xityle attributes (`style-hover`, `style-active`, `style-focus`) to the HTML elements you want to style dynamically.

 ### Example: